 Awarded for an outstanding contribution to the art of display flying of historic, vintage or modern fighter aircraft.

-For his outstanding contribution to the art of display flying of vintage fighter aircraft – most notably the Spitfire – Cliff Spink is awarded the Hanna Trophy.
+For his many decades of outstanding contribution to the art of display flying of historic and vintage fighter aircraft, Stuart Goldspink is a worthy recipient of the Hanna Trophy.

 2013 John Romain